-Known as ‘The Land of The Giants’—Chobe National Park, nestled in the north of Botswana—is home to Africa’s largest population of elephant (Loxodonta africana).
-Chobe is the country’s first national park and at 4,500 sq miles in area, it is also the third-largest park in Botswana, after Central Kalahari National Park and Gemsbok National Park.
+Known as ‘The Land of The Giants’—Chobe National Park, nestled in the north of Botswana—is home to Africa’s largest population of elephants (Loxodonta africana).
+Chobe is the country’s first national park and at 4,500 square miles, is also the third-largest park in Botswana, after Central Kalahari National Park and Gemsbok National Park.
 There are an estimated 120,000 Kalahari elephants in the park, with individual herds numbering in the hundreds.
 Some elephants can even be spotted wandering outside park boundaries and into the outskirts of the neighboring city of Kasane.

 The park is named after the majestic Chobe River that breathes life into the northern Kalahari desert.
 Emerging from the Angolan Highlands, the Chobe invigorates African floodplains, weaves through dense forests of cathedral mopane trees and bursts through broadleaf woodlands, then joins with the mighty Zambezi before crashing over the Victoria Falls.

-Trophy hunting was prolific in the early 1800s‒mid-1900s throughout Botswana and much of southern Africa.
+Trophy hunting was prolific in the early 1800s to mid-1900s throughout Botswana and much of Southern Africa.
 Elephant herds were decimated by European and American colonists who sought precious ivory and prestige.
 In 1931, a plan for a protected reserve was set into motion, followed by a hunting ban in 1932.
-However, after an ambush of Tse Tse fly, the project halted indefinitely.
+However, after an ambush of Tse Tse fly, the project was halted indefinitely.
 Chobe Game Reserve finally came to fruition in 1960, only succeeded by its official declaration: Chobe National Park, in 1967.

 The first proboscideans evolved and diversified Africa 65.5 to 23 million years ago.
 Today, there are two living descendants of Proboscidea: the African elephant (Loxodonta africanus) and the Asian elephant (Elephas maximus).
 There are two species of African elephant—the savanna (or bush) elephant and the forest elephant.
 The savanna elephant is the largest of the two and is also the biggest terrestrial animal on Earth.
 Forest elephants are darker and their tusks are straighter and point downward (savanna tusks curve outwards).
 Forest elephants also have oval-shaped ears, whereas savanna elephants are easily distinguished by their very large, vascular ears—which allow them to dispel excess heat.